 Point Sur Lighthouse

 The Point Sur Lighthouse is only available to visit by tours only but is a great spot to check out if you happen to be there when a tour is happening.
 The views from the top of the coastline are stunning.

 Henry Miller Library

-Regardless about your personal feelings on Henry Miller, he is a figure that many think about when thinking about Big Sur.
-The library he has here is a great stop to just relax from the road as well as a amazing event to see a concert.
-Some of the biggest indie bands come to play here so if you are thinking about a trip make sure to check if there is a concert on the schedule as well.
+Regardless of your personal feelings on Henry Miller, he is a figure that many remember when thinking about Big Sur.
+The library he has here is a great stop to just relax from the road as well as an amazing event space to see a concert.
+Some of the most prominent indie bands come to play here so if you are thinking about a trip make sure to check if there is a concert on the schedule as well.

 Home of the purple sand and probably my favorite beach in the entire state, Pfieffer Beach, accessible by a one lane road, is a must visit.
 These beach has no sign and is easy to miss so read my post linked below to get there.
 I mean, I can’t imagine you haven’t seen the above rock in a guidebook somewhere, so make sure you check it out.

 McWay Falls is the famous attraction where the waterfall literally falls directly onto the sand.
 You can’t actually go down to it without getting a ticket, but you can take in the views from afar.

 Pfeiffer Falls is a great waterfall hike that is easily accessible via a 2-mile hike from Pfeiffer State Park.

 One of the beautiful hikes in Limekiln State Park, this lush forest adventure takes you to a stunning, split waterfall.

 Hikes (if not mentioned in the waterfalls)